Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Connecting the engineering workstation to the PLC.

-- Configuring communication parameters in XG5000.
+- Setting communication parameters within XG5000.

-- Establishing and verifying online communication links.
+- Establishing and verifying online communication channels.

 Ladder Logic Development in XG5000